nimeshneema/William-Apple-Developer-Platform/Notes/Functions in Swift.markdown

     -   By default, all parameter names are externalized automatically, using the internal name as the external name.

-    -   If you want to depart from the default behavior (where the parameter names are externalized automatically):
+    -   If you want to depart from the default behaviour (where the parameter names are externalized automatically):

         -   Change the name of an external parameter.